zangzelin/code_HDTree_review/readme.md

 1. **Data cleaning**:
    - Remove duplicate entries and invalid samples.
    - Handle missing values by performing imputation or filtering rows with excessive missing data.
-2. **4.2.1 Feature extraction**:
+2. **Feature extraction**:
-   - Extract relevant features from the raw data, such as particle kinematics or event-level features.
+   - Extract relevant features from the raw data, such as particle kinematics or event-level feaThe detail code is shown in 'preprocess/pre_lhco.py'tures.
    - Apply feature scaling (e.g., standardization or normalization).
-3. **4.2.1 Splitting**:
+3. **Splitting**:
    - Split the dataset into training, validation, and test sets based on configurations.

 The detail code is shown in 'preprocess/pre_lhco.py'